cmdruid/bitcoin-programming/contrib/lnd-demo/README.md

 This is a basic demo that demonstrates how to setup two lightning nodes using LND, connect them to your Bitcoin Core node, open a channel between them, and send a payment.

 The demo requires that you already have Bitcoin Core installed and setup on your machine.
+If using testnet, you will also need to sync with the testnet blockchain.

-You may need to replace the `lnd` and `lncli` binaries with a version that is built for your operating system.
-To download these binaries for other operating systems, please visit the releases page [located here](https://github.com/lightningnetwork/lnd/releases/tag/v0.15.4-beta).
+You may need to replace the existing `lnd` and `lncli` binaries (located in `/alice` and `/bob` respectively) with a version that is built for your operating system.
+To download the correct binaries for your operating system, please visit the LND releases page [located here](https://github.com/lightningnetwork/lnd/releases/tag/v0.15.4-beta).

 ## Setting up Bitcoin Core.